Just a friendly reminder to you and your Spritz Squad to wash your hand thoroughly and practice safe social distancing during the Easter Season.

 Now that you have your table looking fabulous, my final piece of advise to any host would be to greet your guests on arrival with a drink.
 For entertaining with friends and family, you can’t go past an Aperol Spritz.
 It’a easy to prepare, refreshing, delicious and for me it compliments my style of decorating with the gorgeous pop of orange; helping to create my festive backdrop.

-Preparing an Aperol Spritz is easy, fill a large wine glass with ice (the more the better), combine equals parts Prosecco and Aperol, add a splash of soda then garnish with an orange wedge.
+Preparing an Aperol Spritz is as easy as 3,2,1 – In a large wine glass full of ice (the more the better) simply add, 3 parts Prosecco (90mls), 2 parts Aperol (60mls), 1 part soda water (30mls, just a dash) then garnish with an orange wedge.